Raised Spot UV Business Cards with Texture (Business Card Styles - Many finishing and coating options)

 Raised Spot UV on Business Cards and Other Sizes

-Description of the Product:
+Description of the beautiful business cards:

 How to order this product:

-Difference between Raised Spot UV vs Regular Spot UV
+Raised Spot UV VS. Regular Spot UV

 - Regular spot UV has a thin layer of UV varnish on top of designed areas, modifying the reflective condition of the areas where the UV is applied.

 - Raised Spot UV not only changes the reflective condition, but it does it in a way not seen in the regular method.
-The fact that the UV is so thick, allows for the reflections and light to easily call the attention to the areas where the raised spot UV has been applied.
+The fact that the UV is so thick, allows for the reflections and light to easily calls attention to the areas where the raised spot UV has been applied.

 This product is unlike anything seen before.
-This is way to provide some dimensional depth to a commercial product.
+This is a way to provide some dimensional depth to a commercial product.